Shakour-Data/ProjectManagement/Docs/SystemDesign/09_change_management_and_versioning_plan.md

 # Change Management and Versioning Plan

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the processes and policies for managing changes and versioning within the Project Management Tool project to ensure controlled and traceable modifications.
+This document outlines the processes and policies for managing changes and versioning within the ProjectManagement system to ensure controlled and traceable modifications.

 ### 1.2 Scope
 Covers change request handling, version control strategies, release management, and documentation updates.